martinthomson/vrs/draft-thomson-elegy-vrs.md

 The process for random selection is as follows:

 1. Agree to use this process.
-If this fails, abort.

 2. Appoint a facilitator, who will execute the process.